 Spencer Kornhaber

-At one factor, Dixon and Tanke had been asked by way of a target audience member how everyone would exchange the U.S. Fitness-care machine if she had been elected president.
+At one factor, Dixon and Tanke had been asked by a target audience member how everyone would exchange the U.S. Fitness-care machine if she had been elected president.
 Dixon’s solution turned into specifically placing.
-“It’s constantly risky to touch upon a person else’s fitness-care system,” she said, but “charge control is a critical one.
+“It’s constantly risky to touch upon someone else’s fitness-care system,” she said, but “charge control is critical.
 The complete price-for-carrier forex looks like the Wild West to us.
 That unit up horrendous incentives.

-Dixon said she had recently traveled across the United States to understand why many American adults—nearly 14 percentage—are nevertheless uninsured.
+Dixon said she had recently traveled across the United States to understand why many American adults—nearly 14 percent—are nevertheless uninsured.
 Her end?
-The social-justice thermostat on this us of a is about differently than it’s far in Europe.
+The social-justice thermostat in the U.S. is different than it is in Europe.
 It’s set too bloodless.
 We need to dial it up.
 Supporters of the cutting-edge U.S. Healthcare system might argue that it’s far, in truth, social-justice oriented.
-It will be visible as compassionate, as an example, to provide sufferers the freedom to look specialists each time they need, which the NHS does now not allow.
+It will be visible as compassionate, as an example, to provide sufferers the freedom to look for specialists each time they need, which the NHS does not allow.

-Nevertheless, Dixon’s feedback set up an exciting thought test: that the reason the USA differs so dramatically from European countries on health care may be a matter of psychology as opposed to coverage.
-In many cases, the OH nurse has to paintings within the company as the customers recommend to ensure that managers appreciate the fee of improving the fitness of the staff completely.
-OH, nurses have the capabilities essential to adopt this work and can develop regions of unique hobby.
+Nevertheless, Dixon’s feedback set up an exciting thought test: the reason the USA differs so dramatically from European countries on health care may be a matter of psychology instead of coverage.
+In many cases, the O.H. nurse has to paint within the company as the customers recommend to ensure that managers appreciate the fee of improving the fitness of the staff completely.
+O.H., nurses have the capabilities essential to adopt this work and can develop regions of unique hobby.